matter-labs/zksync-web-era-docs/docs/api/api.md

 ### `zks_getTokenPrice`

 Given a token address, returns its price in USD.
-Please note that that this is the price that is used by the zkSync team and can be a bit different from the current one on the current market price.
-On testnets, the token prices can be very different from the mainnet market price.
+Please note that that this is the price that is used by the zkSync team and can be a bit different from the current market price.
+On testnets, token prices can be very different from the actual market price.

 ### Input parameters